MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/troubleshoot-replication.md

 Ensure your vCore cluster has a cross-region replica created.
 A replica cluster can be created during initial cluster provisioning or added later.
 You can [verify the existence of a replica on the 'Overview' page](./how-to-cluster-replica.md#check-cluster-replication-role-and-replication-region) or [create a new one on the 'Global distribution' page](./how-to-cluster-replica.md#enable-cross-region-replication) of your vCore cluster in the Azure portal.

 ### I can't find connection string for replica cluster.
 The replica cluster is a full replica of the primary cluster with writes disabled.
-It is represented as a separate vCore cluster resource in Azure and has its own connection string.
+It's represented as a separate vCore cluster resource in Azure and has its own connection string.

 To locate the replica cluster:

 - Open the properties page of the primary vCore cluster in the Azure portal.
 - Navigate to the 'Global distribution' page and click on the hyperlinked name of the replica cluster.
-- This will open the replica cluster’s properties.
-[Navigate to the 'Connection strings' page](./how-to-cluster-replica.md#use-connection-strings) to copy the connection string.
+- In the replica cluster’s properties, [navigate to the 'Connection strings' page](./how-to-cluster-replica.md#use-connection-strings) to copy the connection string.

 ### I can't connect to replica cluster.
 Ensure that [public or private access](./security.md#network-security-options) is enabled for the replica cluster.
-When a replica cluster is created in another region, its network settings are not automatically replicated from the primary Azure Cosmos DB for MongoDB vCore cluster.
+When a replica cluster is created in another region, its network settings aren't automatically replicated from the primary Azure Cosmos DB for MongoDB vCore cluster.

 To enable access:
-- Add firewall rules to allow public access.
+- To allow public access add firewall rules.
 - Alternatively, create private endpoints to enable private access to the replica cluster.

 ### How can I track utilization of various resources such as memory or IOPS on my replica cluster?